apache/flink/docs/java_api_transformations.md

 #### Combinable GroupReduceFunctions

 In contrast to a `ReduceFunction`, a `GroupReduceFunction` is not necessarily combinable.
-In order to make a `GroupReduceFunction` combinable, you need to implement (override) the `combine()` method and annotate the `GroupReduceFunction` with the `@Combinable` annotation as shown here:
+In order to make a `GroupReduceFunction` combinable, you need to use the `RichGroupReduceFunction` variant, implement (override) the `combine()` method, and annotate the `GroupReduceFunction` with the `@Combinable` annotation as shown here:

 ```java
 // Combinable GroupReduceFunction that computes two sums.